GelSight-lab/GraspEveryThing/README.md

 ### GET Fingers without Silicone Gels

 We can use VHB tape as substitute for silicone gels on GET fingers.
 This allows users to create GET fingers without the need for wet lab experience in silicone molding.
 This offers a more convenient fabrication process for modest performance tradeoff.
 In fact, high friction tape may even improve grasp stability.
-An example prototype of these fingers is displayed here on the right.

 <img src="./figures/vhb.jpg" alt="GET fingers made with VHB tape" style="float: right; width: 180px; margin-left: 40px;" />